-A conference with the principal is mandatory with the eighteenth day of absence.
+A conference with the Headmaster is mandatory with the eighteenth day of absence.
 If a student misses twenty or more days during a school year, grade retention is evaluated.

 Truancy pertains to unexcused absences.
 Excused absences are reported to the school by a parent.
-Examples of excused absences are: child's illness or injury; family emergency; death of a family member; medical appointments that cannot be scheduled after school hours; religious holidays.
-Examples of unexcused absences are: staying at home to care for or visit with family members; unreliable transportation; going on vacation; sleeping too late.
+Examples of excused absences are: child's illness, family emergency, death of a family member, doctor appointments that cannot be scheduled after school hours, and religious holidays.
+Examples of unexcused absences are: staying at home to care for or visit with family members, unreliable transportation, going on vacation, and sleeping too late.
+Extended illnesses beyond 5 days require a doctor's note.
+Any injury that is serious enough to miss school requires and note from a doctor or medical facility.
 School records will reflect policy.
 Please inform the school regardless of the nature of the absence.